FERGUSLIE PARK - THE TRUE-LIFE SETTING FOR

 The Rolling Stones’ Satisfaction is number one worldwide, Thunderball is setting a new box-office record for James Bond movies, and the mini-skirt has made its first appearance in London.

-Like many young men, seventeen-year-old Stephen McBride is struggling to navigate his way through the uncharted waters of growing up: the world of first dates, sex, friendships, and family dramas.
+Like many young men, seventeen-year-old Jamie is struggling to navigate his way through the uncharted waters of growing up: the world of first dates, sex, friendships, and family dramas.

 What Readers Say